CarolinaCorona/IsoSim-CP12/README.md

+## IsoSim for flux estimation in a small network

 In this work, we tried to replicate the use of IsoSim, specifically the model "prenylpyrophosphate pathway" in https://github.com/MetaSys-LISBP/IsoSim with a small network with only three metabolites in *Synechocystis sp.* 6803 PCC with 6 different strains.
 Methods for cultivation and labeling can be found here https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.70412.
-These strains differ in the functionality or lack thereof of the protein CP12:
+These strains differ in the functionality or lack thereof of the protein CP12, which downregulates the Calvin-Benson Cycle under dark conditions:

 1. Wild Type
 2. Δcp12